 - 4. If one did not get either verbal or written consent and went ahead with a procedure what could one be charged with?
 Also give an example of when a nurse might (or did) go ahead without consent and do a procedure for a patient.
-In your situation could the nurse be charged? - 5.
-A competent patient refused to get out of bed, so the nurse asked for the physiotherapists assistance.
+In your situation could the nurse be charged?

+5. A competent patient refused to get out of - bed, so the nurse asked for the physiotherapists assistance.
 Together, they got the patient up, carefully walked him, and then returned him to bed.
 The patient later sued for assault and battery.
 What grounds would the patient have to file a lawsuit?
 What do you think of this?
-(Nursing life, September/October 1982, pp 36-37). - 6.
+(Nursing life, September/October 1982, pp 36-37) - 6.
 Your patient has dementia and refuses medications.
 The nurse mixes the medications in with the cereal or jam and gives it to the patient.
 What would the patient/family's legal position be if they tried to sue for assault and battery? - 7.
 A patient's boss called to ask about his employee's condition.
 The nurse mentioned that the patient was being treated for narcotic addiction.
 What is the nurse liable for if the employee is fired?
-(Nursing life, September/October 1982, pp 36-37). - 8.
+(Nursing life, September/October 1982, pp 36-37) - 8.
 You are about to delegate the shortening of a penrose drain to an LPN on your unit.
 What do you need to consider before delegating the procedure? - 9.
 Your patient Mrs. M. is to be discharged in 3 days.
 She was admitted with a CVA that has left her with some cognitive (memory) and physical impairment.
-She is 65 years old and on TPN at home.
-She has been managing her TPN at home for the past
+She is nursing, 2nd ed.
+W.B.
+Saunders, Canada. pp 65-67.